-Is Breakdown Technologies a company that sells products or additive?
+Is Breakdown Technologies a company that sells products or polymer?

 What are the different types of mainstream plastic that BDP™ can be used in?

-BDP™ additive can be used with virtually any petroleum based resin including but not limited to:
+BDP™ polymer can be used with virtually any petroleum based resin including but not limited to:

 - PET (polyethylene terephthalate): plastic soft drink bottles, water bottles, mouthwash, etc.